The Impact of Diet on Obesity-Related Diseases

 Leptin has been suggested to control bone resorption by controlling the expression of RANKL and CART (cocaine amphetamine-regulated transcript), as these two factors are thought to regulate osteoclast differentiation.

-Therefore, it can be hypothesized that the use of (Low Carbohydrate – High Fat) diets in the adult population already suffering from bone metabolism impairments such as osteoporosis should not be recommended a (Low Carbohydrate – High Fat) diet.
+Therefore, it can be hypothesised that the use of (Low Carbohydrate – High Fat) diets in the adult population already suffering from bone metabolism impairments such as osteoporosis should not be recommended a (Low Carbohydrate – High Fat) diet.
 [7]

 The risk factors of overweight and obesity are important in diabetes, cardiovascular disease, cancer and premature death.5 The cardiovascular benefits of (Low Carbohydrate – High Fat) diets have been controversial because high-fat diets have traditionally been associated with obesity and metabolic syndrome.
 [8,9,10]

-Nevertheless, in a study conducted by Bosse et al. 2013, (Low Carbohydrate – High Fat) diets were found to lower blood pressure and improve the endothelial function of mesenteric arteries with no significant difference in the homeostasis of systemic glucose, and insulin-mediated signal transduction in the heart or skeletal muscle of hypertensive rats.
+Nevertheless, in a study conducted by Bosse et al. (2013), low-carbohydrate, high-fat diets were found to lower blood pressure and improve the endothelial function of mesenteric arteries with no significant difference in the homeostasis of systemic glucose, and insulin-mediated signal transduction in the heart or skeletal muscle of hypertensive rats.
 [8]

-In addition, was associated with cognitive impairment.
-Epidemiologic studies have shown that cognitive deficits after the ingestion of chronic high-fat diets may be linked to a risk factor for developing Alzheimer's disease.
+In addition, it was associated with cognitive impairment.
+Epidemiologic studies have shown that cognitive deficits after the ingestion of chronic high-fat diets may be linked to a risk factor for developing Alzheimer’s disease.
 [12]

-Furthermore, low carbohydrate diets have statistically demonstrated a significant reduction in total cholesterol and low-density lipoproteins when compared to low-fat diets.
+Furthermore, low-carbohydrate diets have statistically demonstrated a significant reduction in total cholesterol and low-density lipoproteins when compared to low-fat diets.
 However, has been shown to be correlated with a greater increase in high-density lipoproteins and a decrease in triglyceride levels.
 [14,15]

 High Carbohydrate – Low-Fat Diets